RobsonOL/daily_regression/content/home/projects.md

 # This file represents a page section.
 headless: true

 # Activate this widget? true/false
 active: false

 # Order that this section appears on the page.
 weight: 65

-title: Projects
+title: Projetos
 subtitle: ''

 content: